geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 In 2016 the European Commission's Joint Research Centre released a dataset, the Global Surface Water Occurrence dataset, that showed the change intensity of surface water occurrence around the world.
 In other words, they mapped the loss and gain of water at a global scale since 1984.

-  - [High-resolution mapping of global surface water and its long-term changes](https://www.nature.com/articles/nature20584) - The original paper published in *Nature*.
+  - <a href="https://www.nature.com/articles/nature20584" target="_blank">High-resolution mapping of global surface water and its long-term changes</a> - The original paper published in *Nature*.

-  - Online tutorial to play with the data.
-[Global Surface Water Tutorial for GEE](https://developers.google.com/earth-engine/tutorial_global_surface_water_01)
+  - Online tutorial to play with the data.  <a href="https://developers.google.com/earth-engine/tutorial_global_surface_water_01" target="_blank">Global Surface Water Tutorial for GEE</a>

-  - The [Global Surface Water Explorer](https://global-surface-water.appspot.com/) that was published in conjunction with the dataset to allow users to visualize changes in surface water.
+  - The <a href="https://global-surface-water.appspot.com/" target="_blank">Global Surface Water Data Explorer</a> that was published in conjunction with the dataset to allow users to visualize changes in surface water.

-  - A [Data Users Guide](https://storage.googleapis.com/global-surface-water/downloads_ancillary/DataUsersGuidev2.pdf) describing the dataset in detail.
+  - A <a href="https://storage.googleapis.com/global-surface-water/downloads_ancillary/DataUsersGuidev2.pdf" target="_blank">Data Users Guide</a> describing the dataset in detail.

 ***
 > **Celebrity Use Case 3: Global Travel Times**

 The Oxford Malaria Atlas Project, the European Commission’s Joint Research Centre, and the University of Twente teamed up to create a map of travel times from any point in the world to the nearest urban center.
 This work can pinpont areas with little access to services in order to inform public health efforts and policy decisions.

-- [A global map of travel time to cities to assess inequalities in accessibility in 2015](https://www.nature.com/articles/nature25181) - The original paper published in *Nature* describing the distribution of travel times to the nearest densely population area from any spot on the globe.
+  - <a href="https://www.nature.com/articles/nature25181" target="_blank">A global map of travel time to cities to assess inequalities in accessibility in 2015</a> - The original paper published in *Nature* describing the distribution of travel times to the nearest densely population area from any spot on the globe.

-- The [website](https://map.ox.ac.uk/research-project/accessibility_to_cities/) published in conjunction with the paper
+  - The <a href="https://map.ox.ac.uk/research-project/accessibility_to_cities/" target="_blank">website</a> published in conjunction with the paper

-- Some example [GEE scripts](https://code.earthengine.google.com/d52c656d3098b2723b275cc0d113d05e) for visualizing the data
+  - Some example <a href="https://code.earthengine.google.com/d52c656d3098b2723b275cc0d113d05e" target="_blank">GEE scripts</a> for visualizing the data

 ***